Daniel Gibson Net Worth 2024

 Stats at Basketball Reference Edit this at Wikidata

-Daniel Hiram Gibson (born February 27, 1986)[1] is an American former professional basketball player.
+Daniel Hiram "Boobie" Gibson (born February 27, 1986)[1] is an American former professional basketball player.
 He was selected by the Cleveland Cavaliers in the second round of the 2006 NBA draft and played seven seasons for them.

 Gibson averaged 25.5 points per game and 9.3 assists per game while leading Jones High School in Houston, Texas to a 31–4 record and the Texas Class 4A state title as a senior.
 It marked the school's first state championship since 1965.
 Gibson graduated sixth out of 212 students in his high school class, and was a member of the National Honor Society.[2]